ViiRaLe/CLI-Toolbox/README.md

 # CLI-Toolbox
-CLI-Toolbox is a collection of packages for smart and fast operations and problem solving via the command-line interface.
+CLI-Toolbox is a collection of packages for smart and fast operations via the command-line interface.
 <br><br>

 Call the program in the CMD to show an help page showing the Toolbox available packages.